Santoshsohani/Java-Files/OOPS.md

 - Class in java is a blueprint for an object, class contains all the necessary features and attributes required.
 - Before creating a object, one should create a class, From that particular class an instance is created called as Object.
-- Example : Blueprint of a house can be termed as class, which contains all the necessary dimensions, floor planning etc. From that blueprint a object can be created i.e House
+- Example : Blueprint of a house can be termed as class, which contains all the necessary dimensions, floor planning etc. From that blueprint a object can be created i.e. House
 - using a single class multiple objects can be created.

 ```Java